tablexi/nucore-open/doc/HOWTO_related_repos.md

 ### To production:

-Approve the CircleCI job to trigger a production deployment.
+Create a Github Release with a tag starting with `v` to trigger a production deployment.

 ## Capistrano deploy steps